 Happy holidays, Detroit!
 This 1885 poster shows the various models of sleighs offered by the Detroit Bending and Sleigh Co.
 Works at Milwaukee Junction Station, Detroit – still appropriate for anyone dashing through the snow today.
 Source: Detroit Historical Society

 I love fruitcake.
 For the past 25+ years, I have been buying fruitcakes from The Collin Street Bakery that is world-renowned for its fruitcakes.
 The business, opened in 1896, is located in Corsicana, Texas and ships to all 50 states, U.S. possessions and 195 foreign lands.
-The Bakery is the […]
+The Bakery is the recipient of the president’s coveted “E-Award.”
+Some […]

 How many Christmas cards are sent each year?
 Which states produce the most Christmas trees?
 What are some of the most popular Christmas traditions?
 This infographic, from the History Channel, looks to answer those questions and more.

 Most Americans can probably easily rattle off the 12 days of Christmas.
 The song recounts someone giving their significant other some incredibly odd gifts for the course of 12 days during Christmas time.
-I’m not sure what use I personally would have with “six geese a laying” or […]
+I’m not sure what use I personally would have with “six geese a laying” or “seven swans a swimming” but I’m sure […]